monifasol/save-piggy/README.md

 **Automated Tests**

-- to run the tests locally:
+- Run the tests locally:
 `npm install`
 `npm run test:watch`
 Open the resulting `tests-live.html` file with the "Live Server" VSCode extension to always see the most up-to-date test results.